-At least three lawsuits have been fled Partnership contracts, including one from the energy sector.
+At least three lawsuits have been filed based on Public-Private Partnership contracts, including one from the energy sector.
 The other two have claimed a total of US\$190 million and refer to contracts negotiated under conditions highly detrimental to the public treasury.